-Monitoring compliance: On an annual basis, DCA will monitor all families that are receiving services to determine if such families will be allowed to continue receiving PBV assistance.
-Each service provider will submit a report to the PHA identifying the services received by each family, and a certification that all services required in the statement of family obligation or FSS contract of participation were received.
+Monitoring compliance: On an annual basis, DCA will monitor all families that are receiving services to determine if the property meets its obligation to provide services.

 DCA may, on a case by case basis, audit the service providers records to confirm that the reports are accurate.